Lacrymology/states/pdnsd/doc/pillar.rst

 dns_proxy:ip_address
 ~~~~~~~~~~~~~~~~~~~~~

-The IP address pdnsd listens on for requests.
+The IP address daemon listens on for requests.

 Default: ``0.0.0.0``.